benhuson/WP-Geo/readme.txt

 == Description ==

+> **Important Note About WP Geo 3.3**
+> This update now uses Google Maps API v3.
+While it should continue to work OK it you have simply installed and are using a previous version of WP Geo, if you have customised your templates or used any filters you may need to update your code to work with this version of Google's API.
+Please [submit any bugs or issues here...](https://github.com/benhuson/WP-Geo/issues)

 When editing a post or page, you will be able to set a physical location for that post and easily embed a Google map into your post.
 You can select the location by:

 1. Clicking on the map of the world to position the point.